 Join us for this very special event, to hear from a panel of three Divinity School alumni who are leaders in the forms and contexts of education about religion beyond academia: represented here are voices from the museum profession, from an interfaith relations NGO, and from new frontiers in online journalism.
 Before opening up for a general conversation with workshop participants, our panelists will speak about the work that they do and have done, about how and why education about religion figures into it, about the trajectories that have taken them from degrees at the Divinity School to their current positions, and about the contributions they envision for the future.

 All are welcome, with no advance preparation.
-A light lunch reception will be held in the Common Room between 12:15-1:00, immediately prior to the workshop.
-Please RSVP (by Sunday, October 22) to email@example.com, if you will join for lunch.
+A light lunch will be available in the Common Room beginning at 12:30, immediately prior to the workshop.
+Please RSVP (by Sunday, October 22) to email@example.com, so that we can best coordinate the lunch.

 Alice Greenwald (AM ‘75) is the President and CEO of the National September 11 Memorial and Museum.
 She has had a long and eminent career in the museum profession, having previously served in a variety of directorial and curatorial roles at the United States Holocaust Memorial Museum, the National Museum of American Jewish History, and the Hebrew Union College Skirball Museum.
 She is the author of several articles in museum studies, art history, and historiography, and she has received several awards including an NEA Fellowship for Museum Professionals (1981).